coldkillerr/Coursera-using-python-to-interact-with-the-OS/testing_in_python.md

 the software being tested is treated like an opaque box.
 In other words, the tester doesn't know the internals of how the software works.

+If the unit tests are `created before any code` is written based on specifications of what the code is supposed to do, they can be considered `black-box` unit test.

+If unit tests are `run alongside` or after the code has been developed, the test cases are made with a knowledge of how software works.
+They are `white-box` tests.